lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The Extension variant illustrated in {{code-extensions}} is intended only for use within CRMF CSRs and is NOT RECOMMENDED to be used within X.509 certificates due to the privacy implications of publishing information about the end entity's hardware environment.

 Multiple different types of `AttestationStatement`(s) may be included within a single top-level `AttestationBundle`.
-N.B.; there is no requirement in this document that the `AttestationBundle.attestations` field contain only one `AttestationStatement` of a given type.
-For example, if a given type is a "wrapper" type containing the `CMW` structure REF NEEDED, multiple copies of a CMW-typed AttestationStatement may be included.
+Note that this document does not require the `AttestationBundle.attestations` field to contain only one `AttestationStatement` of a given type.
+For example, if a given type is a "wrapper" type containing the conceptual message wrapper (CMW) structure {{?I-D.ietf-rats-msg-wrap}}, multiple copies of a CMW-typed AttestationStatement may be included.

 Per {{RFC5280}} no more than one instance of a given type of Extension may be carried within an Extensions structure, so an Extensions structure MUST contain no more than one Extension of type `id-aa-attestation`.